 Check here the list of countries that have already endorsed the Safe Schools Declaration.

-Since the adoption of the EI recommendation on ‘Education under Attack and Persecuted Teachers’ and the adoption of the EI Declaration ‘Schools Shall Be Safe Sanctuaries’, EI has engaged in advocacy initiatives to urge the international community to act to prevent violations of the right to education, to ensure the safety and security of learners, teachers, education personnel and academics everywhere and to strengthen international law and to end impunity.
+In 2009 already, EI had adopted a Declaration ‘Schools Shall Be Safe Sanctuaries’, and engaged in advocacy initiatives to urge the international community to act to prevent violations of the right to education, to ensure the safety and security of learners, teachers, education personnel and academics everywhere and to strengthen international law and to end impunity.

 Education is recognized as a fundamental right no matter what the circumstances, and so the utmost must be done to protect schools and children's right to education.
 The facts are different, the regions are diverse but the bottom line remains: increasingly in conflict countries and fragile States, teachers and students are putting their lives at risk simply by turning up for lessons – because rebels, armed forces and repressive regimes consider schools, universities, students and teachers as legitimate targets.

-UNESCO’s latest Global Monitoring Report which analyses trends towards the achievement of the Education for All goalsexamines the devastating effects of armed conflict on education with 42% of out-of-school children living in conflict-affected countries.
+The 2011 Global Monitoring Report which analyses trends towards the achievement of the Education for All goal,sexamined the devastating effects of armed conflict on education with 42% of out-of-school children living in conflict-affected countries.

 The GMR also explores the role of inappropriate education policies in creating conditions for violent conflict.
 Drawing on experience from a range of countries, it sets out solutions to make education a force for peace, social cohesion and dignity.